~ 5 MIN READ

 Linking budget to strategy allows your organization to tell a story about its purpose and focus.
-For local governments, tying budget to strategy allows citizens to understand how tax dollars are being put to good use to support the community based on their input.
+For local governments, tying budget to strategy allows residents to understand how tax dollars are being put to good use to support the community based on their input.
 No matter what approach you take to budgeting, you still have an opportunity to link it to strategy to help people see the value in your budgeting process.
 When you link budget to strategy, you can stop dreading the process and instead, get inspired by budgeting!

 - Start by clearly defining long term goals (the first step in building your strategic plan).

 - Define the budgeting process.
 Four options for approaching your budget:

 - Priority-based budgeting (PBB)